jonlpersson/ed-latimore/site/_products/mug-auction.md

 date: 2022-06-13 06:00:00 -0400
 type: Ceramic Mug
 title: Coffee So Black mug (“Auction”)
+description: >-
-description: "This sturdy ceramic mug bears my iconic “Coffee So Black” mark on the front, paired with one of my popular Twitter jokes on the back: “Coffee so black you can only buy it at auction.”"
+  My iconic “Coffee So Black” mark on the front, paired with one of my popular Twitter jokes on the back: “Coffee so black you can only buy it at auction.”
 image: /assets/images/products/auction-thumbnail.png
 product_info:
   button_text: Buy now